Language Models Learn Rare Phenomena from Less Rare Phenomena: The Case of the Missing AANNs: Experiment 2: Keys to Learning s

-\Cref{fig:hypotheses} shows the average \slor{}s obtained across various ablations under the two settings. {As a baseline, we compare our results to 4-gram LMs\footnote{Trained using KenLM \citep{heafield-2011-kenlm}} trained on corresponding ablations of the BabyLM corpus.} We observe that holding out all our hypothesized phenomena has non-trivial effects on our LMs' ratings of unseen well-formed \aanns{}, and that these effects are different for when \aanns{} are seen during training, or are held out.
+\Cref{fig:hypotheses} shows the average \slor{}s obtained across various ablations under the two settings. {As a baseline, we compare our results to 4-gram LMs, trained using KenLM \citep{heafield-2011-kenlm}, on corresponding ablations of the BabyLM corpus.} We observe that holding out most of our hypothesized phenomena has non-trivial effects on our LMs' ratings of unseen \aanns{}, and that these effects are different for when \aanns{} are seen during training, or are held out.
 When \aanns{} are held out along with the phenomena, we see substantial drops in the average \slor{} values assigned by LMs on unseen \aanns{} relative to that assigned by LMs in the \noaann{} condition.
-Specifically, balancing the frequency of adjectives and numerals following an article has the greatest effect, followed by the two cases where measure nouns are treated as singular, followed by the removal of all cases that involve determiner + adjective + numeral + noun sequences.
-This suggests that in the absence of even a single \aann{} during training, these phenomena are critical for LMs to assign non-trivial likelihoods to \aanns{}.
-Importantly, simply ablating large amounts of data cannot explain these results, since LMs trained on our controlled condition show higher \slor{} values than in all our hypothesis-informed ablations. {These patterns are absent in 4-gram LMs, suggesting that they do not arise as a result of shallow, surface statistics, with the slight exception of differences observed in the case of the article+adjective/numeral ablation.} Overall, this is a noteworthy finding, since it indicates that \textbf{LMs can demonstrate a completely novel phenomenon (\aann{}) by relying on other related---and more frequent---phenomena.}
+Specifically, balancing the frequency of adjectives and numerals following an article, along with the two cases where measure nouns are treated as singular, have the greatest effect.
+This suggests that, in the absence of even a single \aann{} during training, these phenomena are critical for LMs to assign probability to \aanns{}.
+Interestingly, holding out cases that involve any determiner + adjective + numeral + noun sequence has almost no impact relative to LMs trained on a corpus without \textit{only} the \aanns{} removed.
+Simply ablating large amounts of data cannot explain these results, since LMs trained on our controlled condition show higher \slor{} values than in our hypothesis-informed ablations. {These patterns are absent in 4-gram LMs, suggesting that they do not arise as a result of shallow statistics---with the exception of differences observed for the article+adjective/numeral ablation.} Overall, this finding indicates that \textbf{LMs can demonstrate a novel phenomenon (\aann{}) by relying on other related---and more frequent---phenomena.}

-When \aanns{} \textit{are} seen during training, however, we observe LMs' results on unseen \aanns{} to show more similar \slor{} values with respect to the the LMs trained on the unablated BabyLM corpus, although they are still significantly reduced in some cases (e.g., singular measure nouns).
+When \aanns{} \textit{are} seen during training, however, we observe LMs' results on unseen \aanns{} to show more similar \slor{} values with respect to the LMs trained on the unablated BabyLM corpus, although they are still significantly reduced in some cases (e.g., singular measure nouns).
+We conclude that direct evidence of observing instances of \aann{} construction substantially enables generalization to unseen instances.
+At the same time, the presence of some key related phenomena in addition to direct evidence has an additive effect on this generalization behavior.